 Eiði 1, 2, 3 and 4

-The hydroelectric power plant plan for Eysturoy, was called Eiði 1, 2, 3 and 4, came on the agenda.
+The hydroelectric power plant plan for Eysturoy, which was called Eiði 1, 2, 3 and 4, came on the agenda.
 The project involved gathering water from all Eysturoy for hydroelectric power production.
 On October 2nd 1984 SEV’s Board of Directors consented the development of Eiði 1.

 The Eiði 1 project involved building a dam in the lake Eyðisvatn, building a hydroelectric power plant in Eiði, and digging tunnels north to Svínabotn and Norðskála.
 The first turbine at the Eiði plant was started on April 28, 1987.